How can I extend my stay beyond the e-Visa limit in Sri Lanka?

-Basically, the ETA for Sri Lanka has a six-month validity period after the date of issuance and permits a 30-day maximum stay for leisure or business.
-If you want to stay in Sri Lanka for a period of time longer than the E-Visa/ETA allows, you can apply for a visa extension.
+Basically, the e-Visa for Sri Lanka has a six-month validity period after the date of issuance and permits a 30-day maximum stay for leisure or business.
+If you want to stay in Sri Lanka for a period of time longer than the E-Visa allows, you can apply for a visa extension.
 It is advisable that, before applying for a visa extension, you should check the requirements for preparing sufficient documents and fees.

 Related Articles

-- When is the best time to apply for Sri Lanka visa for German?
+- What is the best way to reach Sri Lanka?

 HOW CAN WE HELP?